 Prior to forming Ethnographic Insight, he taught anthropological theory and methods at San Francisco State University and Bowdoin College.
 He is the author of the critically acclaimed book Wake the Town and Tell the People: Dancehall Culture in Jamaica.
 He is a frequent speaker at conferences, universities, bookstores, and on the radio.

 Pursuing his interest in the commercial application of anthropology and ethnography to the technology sector, he became a Senior Research Fellow at the Center for Research on Information Technology and Organizations (CRITO) at the University of California, Irvine.
-At CRITO, he conducted in-depth ethnographic research that examined the adoption, use, and impact of personal computers and the Internet on households in the U.S. As a result of this research he published papers on the subject of the digital home (see Podcasts & Publications page).
+At CRITO, he conducted in-depth ethnographic research that examined the adoption, use, and impact of personal computers on households in the U.S, Sweden, and India. (see Papers and Articles).

-After leaving CRITO, Stolzoff became the Director of Qualitative Research at King, Brown and Partners, a market research firm with headquarters in the Bay Area.
+After leaving CRITO, Stolzoff became the Director of Qualitative Research at King, Brown and Partners, a market research firm in the Bay Area where he honed his research skills in technology.
+He founded Ethnographic Insight in 2001, in response to the tremendous opportunity in the marketplace for ethnographic research.